Creating a Successful Threat Intelligence Program

 Measuring effectiveness is a pillar of a mature threat intelligence program.
 The two main types of metrics are the organization’s security posture and the team’s efficacy in doing their job.
 The benefits of tracking these areas are better cybersecurity, greater resource productivity, the justification of current and future threat intelligence investments, and feedback for continual improvement.

 The main focus for measuring effectiveness is to add value, so your organization can take action, not simply tally threats found.
 The tracking process doesn’t matter more than what is being tracked.
 A baseline measurement should be set to compare against improvements, and the tracked metrics should be those your security team has direct control over.
 Specific measurements may include time to IoC response, the number of campaigns tracked, feed efficacy, etc.

 The ultimate test of a cyber threat intelligence maturity assessment is whether or not the program is being used strategically.
 On the cybersecurity front, this would include moving to the 'who and why' of threat actors from just the 'what,' seeing trends in the threat landscape, and weighing the opportunity costs of taking action.
 On a business level, threat intelligence maturity can lead to collaboration across functional teams, company-wide involvement in technology investment, better risk management, and strategic planning.
 An effective threat intelligence program can even become a competitive advantage, assuring customers of their data security and protecting a company from devastating breaches.

-Learn from industry expert Jimmie Owens, CISO and Vice President, Enterprise Security, at DXC Technology as he shares his insights and journey in cyber threat intelligence through various industries and organization types.
+Hear more from industry expert Jimmie Owens, CISO and Vice President, Enterprise Security, at DXC Technology, as he shares his insights and journey in cyber threat intelligence through various industries and organization types.
 Watch the webinar, Climbing the Threat Intelligence Maturity Curve today.